Frequently Asked Questions (FAQs)

 Yes, but only some of them – according to the following rules:

 - For module M3 you can use a module/modules worth max.
-5 ECTS points in total from the module groups M2 and M5 of your own study branch or from M2, M3 and M5 of the others branches (some of which are taught in German!)
+5 ECTS points in total from the module groups M2 and M5 of your own study branch or from M2, M3 and M5 of the others branches of study of our Medical Engineering program (i.e. “Medical Image and Data Processing” or “Medical Robotics” or “Health & Medical Data Analytics and Entrepreneurship” or “Medizinelektronik” or “Medizinische Produktionstechnik, Gerätetechnik und Prothetik”).
+The branches of study with German names are generally taught in German, but you might find some English-taught modules in their course catalogs,.

 - For module M5 you can use a module/modules worth max.
-5 ECTS points in total from the module groups M2 and M3 of your own study branch or from M2, M3 and M5 of the other branches (some of which are taught in German!)
+5 ECTS points in total from the module groups M2 and M3 of your own study branch or from M2, M3 and M5 of the other branches of study of our Medical Engineering program (i.e. “Medical Image and Data Processing” or “Medical Robotics” or “Health & Medical Data Analytics and Entrepreneurship” or “Medizinelektronik” or “Medizinische Produktionstechnik, Gerätetechnik und Prothetik”).
+The branches of study with German names are generally taught in German, but you might find some English-taught modules in their course catalogs.

 For this module group (10 ECTS), you can generally take any graded course offered by our Faculty of Engineering which is offered as a mandatory subject or “compulsory elective” in a Master’s program of our Faculty of Engineering.
 You can find out which faculty and study programs a certain course belongs to by consulting our online course platform Campo.